sewenew/redis-plus-plus/README.md

 #### Connection Failure

 You don't need to check whether `Redis` object connects to server successfully.
 If `Redis` fails to create a connection to Redis server, or the connection is broken at some time, it throws an exception of type `Error` when you try to send command with `Redis`.
 Even when you get an exception, i.e. the connection is broken, you don't need to create a new `Redis` object.
 You can reuse the `Redis` object to send commands, and the `Redis` object will try to reconnect to server automatically.
 If it reconnects successfully, it sends command to server.
 Otherwise, it throws an exception again.

+See the [Exception section](https://github.com/sewenew/redis-plus-plus#exception) for details on exceptions.

 #### Reuse Redis object As Much As Possible